 Returning them to a proper schedule can be a bit of an ordeal, but don’t worry.
 I’ve got you covered.
 Here are a few strategies to get your little ones’ snooze cycle back in sync

 6 or 7 weeks of later bedtimes and holiday fun isn’t something you can just snap back from in a night.
 Your child is going to need some time to adjust, so one (maybe two) week(s) before school’s go back, start moving bedtimes back by 15-30 minutes every 3 nights or so.

 Computer, TV, and phone screens all emit blue light, which tricks our internal clocks into thinking that it’s still daytime.
 If you want my advice, power down the electronics at dinnertime and keep them off until the next morning.
 (This goes for parents too - eek!)

 It doesn’t matter if your child is going into primary one or starting High School.
 A good sleep routine is essential.
 Some good examples of bedtime routine activities include a glass of water or a light snack, a bath, getting pyjamas on, stories, happy thoughts about their day, and so on.
 The purpose of the routine is to act as a system of cues for your child’s body and brain; it lets them know that the time for sleep is near.
 It should be in the same order every night and move in a step-by-step fashion.
 For younger kids a chart with the steps can be super useful (if anything simply to use as a conversation piece with them when setting expectations)

 Agree an appropriate bedtime

 Every child is different, so you probably have a good idea when they should go to bed.
-I like to encourage parents to talk to their child and agree a sensible bedtime together.
-I like to use some tools to help with this, one is my sleep calculators and the other are sleep recommendations here – if you would like a FREE copy of my sleep calculator please type calculators in the comments and I will send it to you.
+Parents can talk to their child and agree a sensible bedtime together.
+I like to use some tools to help with this, one is my sleep calculators and the other are sleep recommendations here from the national sleep foundation – if you would like a FREE copy of my sleep calculators please type calculators in the comments and I will send it to you.

 Keep the room cool and dark